Frequently Asked Questions

 - a certification signed by the appraiser

 How much does it cost?

 Jerry charges by the hour.
 For most reports requiring a written appraisal, a minimum of three hours is required.
-Please see my fee schedule, or contact me for a quote.
+Please contact me for a quote.

 How should I prepare for an appraisal?